 - are aware of the potential benefits and harms of screening

-- have access to a facility that has experience with lung cancer screening and treatment
+- can visit a facility that has experience with lung cancer screening and treatment

-Screening cannot detect every instance of lung cancer, but it does lower a person’s chance of dying from the disease.
+Screening cannot detect every instance of lung cancer, but it may

-Quitting smoking at any age can lower the risk of lung cancer.
+Quitting smoking can reduce the risk of lung cancer regardless of age.

 The symptoms above usually result from issues other than lung cancer.
-However, anyone who experiences any of the following issues should visit a doctor:
+However, since these symptoms may be signs of cancer, anyone who experiences any of the following issues should visit a doctor: